No, You Don’t Need To Have The Same Interests As The Person You’re Dating

 For starters, having different interests from your partner allows you to become a more well-rounded person.
 "When dating someone with the same interests, there's less room for growth," says Cooke.
 "You may find that you stop trying new things."

-Hattie, a 27-year-old art director based in London, has wildly different music tastes from her boyfriend.
+Hattie, a 27-year-old art director, has wildly different music tastes from her boyfriend.
 But through compromise (yay to adulting!) she’s discovered a surprising appreciation of genres she thought she despised.
 "I used to be adamant that I hated all music without lyrics," says Hattie, a lover of indie bands and pop bangers.
 "But nowadays, if I just have at least one lyric to hold onto, then I can have fun."
 She now loves dance festivals like GALA and has swapped Tom Odell for Caribou on her running playlist.
-In turn, her boyfriend recently discovered a love of Sam Fender and Holly Humberstone – artists typically too mainstream for him – after being dragged to see them at this year’s Glastonbury festival.
+In turn, her boyfriend recently discovered a love of Sam Fender and Holly Humberstone – artists typically too mainstream for him – after being dragged to see them.

 Advertisement